BigThunderSR/node-red-contrib-onstar2/README.md

 This fork is for me to experiment with the capabilities exposed in the original version and to add custom commands as necessary.

-- ***Following a major re-write, this project is now at version 2.x and is fully independent from the original npm package.***
+- **_Following a major re-write, this project was moved to version 2.x and was made fully independent from the original npm package._**

-- ***Version 3.0 introduces API modernization with breaking changes for EV charging and diagnostics nodes.
-See [MIGRATION.md](MIGRATION.md) for upgrade instructions.***
+- **_Version 3.0 introduces API modernization with breaking changes for EV charging and diagnostics nodes.
+See [MIGRATION.md](MIGRATION.md) for upgrade instructions._**

 [![npm](https://img.shields.io/npm/v/node-red-contrib-onstar2.svg)](https://www.npmjs.com/package/node-red-contrib-onstar2)

 <!-- ![node-red-contrib-onstar2-sample_s](https://user-images.githubusercontent.com/17056173/205470439-c27a5fc0-2ec3-4043-bef3-408042f78d29.png) -->

 ![Nodes_node-red-contrib-onstar2](https://github.com/BigThunderSR/node-red-contrib-onstar2/assets/17056173/dc0a0993-5e64-4445-b38e-f24a90c2256c)

 ## Install